jma1ice/newsletterr/readme.md

 * Switched recently added pull from Tautulli to direct Plex API call.
 This fixes 100 item limit
 * Added 'ALL' BCC list to scheduler options
 * Now shows # of items in scheduler table
+* Fixed 0m for shows and audio changed to genre

 #### New Features:
 * Added more date range options in schedule builder to match dashboard